A daughter of the '60s feminist revolution asked,

 About the audience.

-“I want to move the needle because it's stuck.
-I want to live in a world where a woman's value isn't only measured by her youth, hotness, or status as a mother, but on the richness of her life experience and full personhood.
-I wanted to write a story that ends refreshingly, with a different happily-ever-after, and to inspire the next generation to write theirs, too.”
+"I want to move the needle," Petra says.
+"I want to live in a world where a woman's value isn't only measured by her youth, hotness, or status as a mother, but on the richness of her life experience and full personhood.
+I wrote this story to offer a different kind of happily-ever-after and inspire the next generation to write theirs, too."

 contact: petra - at - xmascakebook.com